Caroline (Carrie) Amelia Maxson Wood

 A decade later, they returned to Walla Walla in the autumn of 1892, one of several families to settle near the construction site of Walla Walla College, a new Adventist school in the Northwest.
 Housing was at a premium, with only 25 houses in the area.
 Although they would live with their oldest daughter and son-in-law, Minnie and Clarence Ford, for the next two years, the Woods spent their first few nights sleeping in the construction workers' tool shed, across the street from the new building.

-Carrie Wood was the music teacher when the college opened its doors on December 7.
-Her twelve- and ten-year- old daughters, Grace and Edith, were in attendance on that first day of classes.
+Carrie Wood was the music teacher when the college opened its doors on December 7 and her twelve- and ten-year- old daughters, Grace and Edith, were in attendance on that first day of classes.
 She was fifty-two.
 She taught for the first year on a commission basis and then full-time in the following year, before returning to Medical Lake with her family because of her husband's worsening health.
 He died there on December 9, 1894, at age 61.

 Eight years later, Caroline died following a stroke in Medical Lake on February 8, 1902 at age 61.
-Her daughter Grace became music head of a newly established School of Music at WWC that autumn.
+Her daughter Grace became head of a newly established School of Music at WWC that autumn.